 Edd Kimber has crossed the flavours of a babka with the look of Swedish cinnamon buns to create these chocolate and salted pistachio babka buns.
 You can make these with regular pistachios, but if you want to push them a little further it’s worth tracking down vibrant green blanched slivered pistachios from Middle-Eastern grocers.

 This recipe from Edd Kimber combines chocolate, tahini and sesame brittle for a really indulgent cake.
 If you’re not sure how this will taste, think peanut butter and chocolate but with more depth.

 The best chocolate puddings are the ones that you don’t have to share.
 We love these individual little pots of chocolate sponge and pear.
 Just add cream to serve and let your family and friends dive in.
-Our best chocolate pudding recipes are all here, enjoy!

 Not just for children, here’s a deliciously adult version of a tea-time favourite.
 Rich chocolate cake squares are topped with an indulgent truffle and smothered in double chocolate icing.

 Blow your friends away with this chocolate fondant recipe served with a creamy crème fraîche sorbet.
 It takes a bit of effort but is totally worth it.
 Extremely indulgent, decadent and gooey all at the same time.
 Recipe by Paul Hood, head chef at Hai Cenato, Jason Atherton’s latest restaurant.